 The vast territories of today’s Russia – from the Baltic to the Pacific – were inhabited by various tribes – from the fragmented societies of the inhabitants of agricultural villages, through nomadic shepherds, to clusters belonging to the tribes of the Evian, Yakut and other tribes living here for millennia in the gathering and hunting economy.
 The Romans probably knew nothing or almost nothing about these tribes.
 The steppes of Mongolia were inhabited by Hsiung-nu pastoral tribes, ancestors of the Huns, for now only periodically invading China.

 In what is now Afghanistan, in the first century CE vegetated the remains of the once great Kingdom of Bactrian Greeks, which was based on the cooperation of the Greek and local people.
-The oriented Greek community was killed in a sea of natives, and the state was soon conquered by the Kuszanów.
+The oriented Greek community was killed in a sea of natives, and the state was soon conquered by the Kushans.
 The Kushans, a nomadic people from Central Asia, founded a powerful empire in the mountains of Afghanistan, Pamir, Hindu Kush, Indus and Ganges.
 They conquered the Saks, which existed in the upper reaches of the Indus and the Ganges.
-Buddhism spread widely throughout the Kuszanów state.
-Trade developed, including with Rome, which the Kushans maintained diplomatic relations.
-India was politically broken at that time, the most powerful were the Gupta (who were to unify India) and Satawahan dynasties in the region of Decan.
-It was the peak period of trade with Rome and Southeast Asia, and the spread of the ideas of Buddhism and Manicheism.
+Buddhism spread widely throughout the Kushan state.
+Trade developed, including with Rome, and the Kushans maintained diplomatic relations.
+India was politically broken at that time, the most powerful was the Gupta (who were to unify India) and Satawahan dynasties in the region of Decan.
+It was the peak period of trade with Rome and Southeast Asia and the spread of the ideas of Buddhism and Manicheism.

 At that time, there were Arab kingdoms in southern Arabia: Sheba, Kataban, Himjar, and Hadramut.
 Their rulers made huge profits from trade with Rome and India.
 Incense, perfumes and spices were sold.
 This area was a rich and developed civilization.
 The rest of the Arabian Peninsula was inhabited by nomadic tribes at that time.